 This talk, will introduce the geography, infrastructure, and hydrology related to the canal in Western New York.
 It will explore how farms and others currently use water from the canal.
 Additionally, the talk will discuss plans to expand irrigation to support the region’s agricultural economy and to provide some resiliency to the increased occurrence of drought.

-Funded in part through the generous support of the Erie Canalway National Heritage Corridor.
+Funded in part through the generous support of the Erie Canalway National Heritage Corridor and the William G. Pomeroy Foundation.

 The Erie Canal Museum is partially supported by a grant from the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.